 - Establish a Power of Attorney: determine who will make decisions for you when you are unable to do so

 Good estate planning goes well beyond creating a Will.
-It includes ensuring all of your assets are protected, that the costs, an incorrect timing of a transfer, and tax burdens are minimized, and tax benefits maximized.
+It includes ensuring all of your assets are protected, that the costs, incorrect timing of a transfer, and tax burdens are minimized and that tax benefits are maximized.

 One of the primary concerns of our law firm is to preserve your assets so that the healthcare cost in your later years will not deplete your savings and inheritance for your heirs. to the greatest extent possible.
 The longer you wait to seek assistance, the less you can save.